saeidshirazi/saeidshirazi.github.io/_pages/about.md

 ##### About

-I’m currently a Machine Learning Scientist at Huawei Noah’s Ark Lab, Montreal.
-I’m working on efficient training/finetuning of large-scale deep learning systems, including the topics of decentralized learning and parameter-efficient tuning.
-I’m also working on the alignment and reasoning of LLMs, using process-supervised reward models and inference-time intervention.

-Previously, I was a graduate student at , working with .
-I worked on the generalization and continual/decentralized training of deep neural networks.

-I was also a research intern at , worked on asynchronous time-series forecasting and regularization techniques for neural temporal point processes.
+I am a PhD candidate in Computer Science at Carleton University, working under the supervision of Dr. Lianying Zhao.
+My research focuses on cutting-edge topics in cybersecurity, including system security, IoT security, the application of machine learning to security, and smart contract security.

 ##### Research

-My research has focused on exploring innovative paradigms for the next generation of large-scale deep learning systems, given any source of supervision.
-These systems will exhibit continuous growth in modalities (multi-modal learning), tasks (continual learning), and computation (decentralized learning).
+As a cybersecurity researcher at the Carleton Computer Security Lab (CCSL), I specialize in cybersecurity, big data security, and machine learning-based detection systems.
+Currently, my research is centered on security audits in IoT and developing security metrics.
+I am also exploring innovative paradigms for creating the next generation of more secure systems.

-##### Writings
+##### Content Creating

-I like sharing my thoughts and writings on machine learning ideas, concepts, and applications on my [Blog](/blog/) and [Twitter](https://twitter.com/naderasadi_).
+I enjoy sharing my insights and knowledge on cybersecurity, particularly on web and Android security, through my [YouTube channel](https://www.youtube.com/@InfoSecTube).